mannie-exe/mannie-exe/guides/02-modern-routing.md

 - **send_redirects=0**: Prevents your server from sending redirects (good for routers, bad for servers)
 - **accept_source_route=0**: Blocks packets that specify their own routing path (classic attack vector)

+---

+## ✅ Validated Configuration Summary

+The sections above cover the **tested and implemented** security hardening:

+- **UFW Firewall**: Essential service access only (SSH, HTTP/HTTPS)
+- **SSH Hardening**: Key-only authentication, connection limits, secure protocols
+- **System Hardening**: Automatic security updates and kernel parameter tuning
+- **Minecraft Security**: Server.properties configuration with authentication and access controls

+These configurations have been verified and are ready for production use.

+---

 ## Application-Layer Security

+> **⚠️ Work In Progress**: The sections below are still being tested and validated.
+Proceed with caution and thorough testing in your environment.

 ### Coolify Security Configuration